frankligy/Linux_HandBook_Bioinformatics/examples/15_BSUB.md

 #BSUB -W 10:00   # time
 #BSUB -M 50000   # memory, in byte, you can also use format like 500G
 #BSUB -n 10      # cores
-#BSUB -R "rusage[mem=50G] span[hosts=1]"   # make sure cores will be on the same host, otherwise, non MPI-aware program won't able to detect cores in another host
+#BSUB -R "rusage[mem=50G] span[hosts=1]"   # make sure cores will be on the same host, otherwise, non MPI-aware program won't able to detect cores in another host, also rusage is used to define how much memory each host should have for MPI-aware program
 #BSUB -J md5sum   # name
 #BSUB -o /data/salomonis2/LabFiles/Frank-Li/job_dump/%J.out  # throw output
 #BSUB -e /data/salomonis2/LabFiles/Frank-Li/job_dump/%J.err  # throw error